saschultz/went-to-bali-mwahaha/README.md

   * flash messages for signing up, signing in and signing out
   * users cannot order a negative number of items
   * product validations
-  * product update and delete functionality for admins
+  * password minimum character validation
   * admin flash messages for adding, updating and deleting products

 ### Gemfile updates: